-- Woodville Primary School in South Woodham Ferrers have done loads to support their pupils in travelling actively.
-They've introduced scooter training, worked with a local councillor on getting a side gate, and embraced the 3PR scheme to reward more responsible parking. - Sweyne Park is a secondary school in Rayleigh, and they've worked closely with the public transport providers to support their students who live outside town get to school sustainably.
-They've also got the Cycle to Work scheme in place to help staff buy bikes. - Leigh Beck Infants on Canvey Island did their travel plan in order to get enhanced Healthy Schools status.
-Among their initiatives is a 'park-andstride' arrangement with the local football club, meaning pupils who are driven most of the way can still get the physical benefits of walking.
+Woodville Primary School in South Woodham Ferrers have done loads to support their pupils in travelling actively.
+They've introduced scooter training, worked with a local councillor on getting a side gate, and embraced the 3PR scheme to reward more responsible parking.
+Woodville have now achieved the top Platinum level of accreditation.

+Sweyne Park is a secondary school in Rayleigh, and they've worked closely with the public transport providers to support their students who live outside town get to school sustainably.
+They've also got the Cycle to Work scheme in place to help staff buy bikes.

+Leigh Beck Infants on Canvey Island did their travel plan in order to get enhanced Healthy Schools status.
+Among their initiatives is a 'park-and-stride' arrangement with the local football club, meaning pupils who are driven most of the way can still get the physical benefits of walking.

-Contact: travelplanteam@essex.gov.uk
+Contact: Nicholas.Hill@essex.gov.uk